Saadhu (film): Plot

-Sathyamoorthy and his mother live in upper portion of house where the lower portion is a brothel.
+Sathyamoorthy and his mother live in the upper portion of the house where the lower portion is a brothel.
 Once a police raid occurs, the girls hide in the upper part of the house.
 Sathyamoorthy's mother is frightened and urges him to find a good job so that they can leave the area.
 Sathyamoorthy gets a good job and comes back with a Prasad from a temple.
 Narayanan's son harasses him.
-Sathyamoorthy goes to his mother and informs that he got a job.
+Sathyamoorthy goes to his mother and informs her that he got a job.
 His mother is happy for him.
 A police officer is burnt to death in the locality allegedly by Veeramuthu.
 On returning home, he is informed that his mother has been admitted in hospital after she fell down the stairs.
 Sathyamoorthy goes to his employer for money for his mother's surgery.
 However a scuffle with Narayanan's son in a riot gets him arrested, he loses his money and the police Inspector Krishnamoorthi (Rajeev) frames him.
 He is released but is unable to save his mother.

 The police inspector Krishnamoorthy realises Sathyamoorthy is innocent after arresting him on another theft case and the police commissioner (Kavitha) arranges a job in Mumbai.
 But Narayanan's son is furious that Sathyamoorthy had bashed him and tries to kill him but he himself is killed.
 Sathyamoorthy decides to join Rowdy Veeramuthu's gang to finish rowdyism.
 He encourages Veeramuthu to contest an election so that all ill-gotten money would be spent for people.
 Selvi (Raveena Tandon) is Veeramuthu's daughter who comes back after Sathyamoorthy convinces her.
 They develop a liking towards each other.
 Finally he beats and kills Narayanan.
 He learns from his master (Vijayakumar) that it was Veeramuthu who killed his mother.
 He gets injured in a fight with Narayan and is given electric shock by doctors fearing Veeramuthu.
 In a final election meeting, Sathyamoorthy snaps up from paralysed state and lectures people on electing good unselfish leaders.
 He is arrested for his deeds and Veeramuthu is also arrested.

 In a parallel comedy subplot, Anjukolai Aarumugam (Goundamani) is feared as he has purportedly killed five people.
 But in reality he had stolen five coconuts.
 The goofy misinterpretation makes Goundamani a feared murderer, whereas he is in fact a timid person.
 He is recruited by Veeramuthu and provides some comic relief for the audience.